cert-manager/istio-csr/deploy/charts/istio-csr/README.md

 > ```
 #### **app.controller.configmapNamespaceSelector** ~ `string`

-If set, limit where istio-csr creates configmaps with root ca certificates.
+If set, limit where istio-csr creates configmaps with root CA certificates.
 If unset, configmap created in ALL namespaces.
 Example: maistra.io/member-of=istio-system